 Wow!
 September already!
-It is hard to believe that it is time for the full Harvest Moon, Saturday, September 10, the Autumnal Equinox on Thursday, September 22, and a New Moon, Sunday, September 25.
+It is hard to believe that it is time for the Autumnal Equinox, Saturday, September 23, the Full Harvest Moon, Friday, September 29, 2023.
+A New Moon will occur Friday, September 15.
 Such a beautiful time of year, but also a little bittersweet, as we say good-bye to many species on their migration journey.

 The subtle silence of songbirds has been quite noticeable the last few weeks.
 Many of our long-distance migrants have begun their south-bound journey to South and Central America.
 If you feed the orioles and hummingbirds, please continue feeding.
 Migrating hummingbirds can continue into the latter part of October.
 The songbirds are not in a huge rush in the fall and will take their time to get to where they are going.
 Spring migration is the mad rush and push to get to their breeding grounds before territories are taken.

 August brought numerous shorebirds, pelicans, and egrets to the Lake Red Rock area and it will increase through the month of September.
 Many of the birds coming in first are the young birds, the adults will follow.
 If you have driven around the lake, the birds of white (pelicans and egrets) have been moving in daily.
 The pelicans flight can be a breathtaking view if you catch it on a blue-sky day.
-A few shorebirds that have been spotted are semipalmated sandpipers, yellowlegs, numerous Franklin’s Gulls, a few avocets, and buff-breasted sandpipers.
-Gadwalls and blue-winged teal have been making some southward movement.
-The woodduck migration usually begins in September but have noticed some movement the latter part of August.
+A few shorebirds that have been spotted are semipalmated sandpipers, yellowlegs, numerous Franklin’s Gulls, avocets, and buff-breasted sandpipers.
+Gadwalls and blue-winged teal will be making some southward movement.
+The woodduck migration usually begins in September.

 It is our hopes that we can catch some views of the Monarch migration this month.
 Numbers are low but hope there are many strong ones to make their trip.
-Many other butterflies will continue to be spotted in September as the asters begin to bloom.
-These are the butterflies that have been spotted on lakeside and roadside the last week of August: Giant swallowtails, Indigo duskywings, sootywings, viceroys, buckeyes, monarchs, red admirals, commas, question marks, little yellows; clouded, cloudless and orange sulphurs, cabbage whites, E. tailed-blues, gray hairstreak, great spangled fritillary, and skippers.
+Butterfly numbers and species seem to be down this year.
+Let’s hope we will continue to be spotting more in September as the asters begin to bloom.
+These are the butterflies that have been spotted on lakeside and roadside the last week of August: Indigo duskywings, sootywings, viceroys, buckeyes, monarchs, red admirals, commas, question marks, little yellows; clouded, cloudless and orange sulphurs, cabbage whites, E. tailed-blues, gray hairstreak, great spangled fritillary, and skippers.

 Dragonfly migration has begun.
 The common green darners and black saddlebags have been moving.
 Others that we are hoping to see are numerous species of meadowhawks, wandering gliders, spot-winged gliders, and some of the most spectacular darners coming from the north.
 This is such an exciting time and learning experience for many of us.
 The study of our real-life dragons and damsels have provided new light and great experiences to life and habitats of critical environmental indicators.